brianameyer31415/UofI-Associate-Web-Application-Developer-Code-Test/README.md

 | 5           | Julian Smith  | 3             | Networking      | 6                     | 1                  | 2024-12-01 00:00:00    | 2024-12-31 23:59:59    |
 | 6           | Ginger Meyer  | 3             | Networking      | 5                     | 2                  | 2024-12-01 00:00:00    | 2024-12-31 23:59:59    |
 | 11          | Mark Korte    | 3             | Networking      | 3                     | 3                  | 2024-12-01 00:00:00    | 2024-12-31 23:59:59    |

+## Dev Notes:
+I have attached SQL and CSV exports of the test data I used for this query.
+Please feel free to import the testing data into your own database enviorment and run the querys!